deeheber/note-service/README.md

 - DELETE /note/{ id } (delete a note)

 ## Additional
+- Deploy this stack to your AWS account using the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html)
 - This is using the HTTP protocol of API Gateway, the `statusCode` and `headers` are optional in the Lambda responses.